CognitiveDave/home/_posts/2020-6-7-Raspberry.md

 Using Chromium with the extensions allows me to open Excel,  Google Sheets,  and even watch Netflix.
 Therefore from a Software perspective we are all set.
 You can also install recommended Software right from Pi-OS.
 Enough said!

 #### Peripheral Equipment
+So far we decided that a **Raspberry Pi 4B would cost at least 100 Pounds** sterling.
+But hold on that does not include:-

+1. A screen - Computer screens can go from cheap (avg 100 pounds)  to really expensive ( greater than 1,000 pounds );
+2. A keyboard - Wired keyboards are better for the PI in my opinion;
+3. A mouse - Wired mice are better for the PI in my opinion;
+4. A camera - We live in a world of Zoom,  and other video tools;
+5. A microphone - We need a mic;
+6. A speaker or speakers - though the screen will offer a HDMI facilitated sound output.
+You get what you pay for.

+### How much did my Raspberry Pi 4B cost me
+You should bear in mind that I build computer systems so I have a lot of peripherals thrown around.
+The model that I am using today would cost around $700.00 USD if I had to buy off the shelve today.

 ![Picture of the total bill for a Raspberry Pi 4](/images/pi_bill.png)